 Urine tests for kidney disease

 Damaged or inflamed kidneys ‘leak’ substances such as blood or protein into the urine.
 The preferred test for detecting protein in the urine is a urine albumin-to-creatinine ratio (urine ACR) test, which shows the amount of albumin (a type of protein) in the urine.

-A urine ACR test should be done at least once a year if the person has diabetes or high blood pressure, and every two years if the person has any of the other identified risk factors for developing chronic kidney disease.
+A urine ACR test should be done at least once a year if you have diabetes or high blood pressure, and every two years if you have any of the other identified risk factors for developing chronic kidney disease.

 Blood tests for kidney disease